Frequently Asked Questions

 Who should I contact about my child’s additional learning needs?

-Please contact your child’s teacher to discuss queries around your son/daughter’s additional learning needs.
+Please contact your child’s teacher to discuss queries around your child's additional learning needs.
 Alternatively, please contact our ALNCo, Mrs Macdonald via email, for queries regarding provision available or your child's specific needs.